Cardi B Speaks Out After Alleged Attack on Fan: 'I Don't Know What Are People's Intentions'

 “If you check my tag pics i take a lot of pics with fans .Some people are not fans &sometimes i don’t want no pics and i simply don’t want people too close cause of [my pregnancy],” she wrote. “i don’t know what are people’s intentions sooo i Be careful .Why can’t people respect that?”

-Cardi B is expecting her first child with Offset, 26.
+Cardi B is expecting her first child with Offset, 26, in July.
 The Migos member is already father to three children from previous relationships – two sons, Jordan and Kody, and a daughter, Kalea Marie.

 The fan involved in the incident, Giovanni Arnold, alleged to The Blast that Cardi B’s fiancé, Offset, was the one who told the members of their entourage to “go after” him.
 Arnold said he was pushed to the ground and beaten.